carpentries-incubator/byte-sized-rse-overview/learners/reference.md

 ## Glossary

-[Research Software Engineer (RSE)]: RSEs combine expertise in programming with an understanding of research methods to make research software reliable, reusable, and reproducible.
+[Research Software Engineer (RSE)]{#rse}: RSEs combine expertise in programming with an understanding of research methods to make research software reliable, reusable, and reproducible.

 [Reproducibility]: ability for someone (including the original author) to obtain the same results using the same data, code, and methods.

 [Version control]: A system that tracks changes to code and documents over time, enabling collaboration and rollback to previous states.
-Example tool: Git, typically used with platforms like GitHub or GitLab.
+Example tools: Git, typically used with platforms like GitHub or GitLab.

-4. Repository (Repo)

-A structured storage space for code, documentation, and configuration files, managed by a version control system.
+[Repository]: structured storage space for code, documentation, and configuration files, managed by a version control system.
 It serves as the “home” of a project where collaboration and review happen.

-5. Integrated Development Environment (IDE)

-Software that provides a unified environment for writing, debugging, and testing code.
-Examples: Visual Studio Code, PyCharm, RStudio.
+[Integrated Development Environment (IDE)]: software that provides a unified environment for writing, debugging, and testing code.
+Example tools: Visual Studio Code, PyCharm, RStudio.
-Byte-sized RSE modules introduce efficient use of IDEs for productivity and debugging.

-6. Code Quality

-The degree to which code is readable, maintainable, and free of defects.
+[Code quality]: degree to which code is readable, maintainable, and free of defects.
 Enhanced through consistent style, refactoring, automated testing, and static analysis (e.g., linters).

-7. Linting

-The process of automatically checking source code for stylistic errors, potential bugs, or deviations from coding standards.
-Tools: flake8, pylint, black (Python).
+[Linting]: process of automatically checking source code for stylistic errors, potential bugs, or deviations from coding standards.
+Example tools: flake8, pylint, black (Python).

 8. Unit Testing